PyGeoT/PyGeoT/README.md

 ### **What is PyGeoT?** ###
-PyGeoT is a script written in Python language that automates the use of GeoT and iGeoT softwares, performing pre- and post-processing input and ouput files, runs extensive sensitivity analysis, filters results to ease the post-processing of the data, and provides a graph synthesizing the obtained results.
+PyGeoT is a script written in Python language that automates the execution of GeoT-iGeoT softwares by pre- and post-processing input and ouput files, runs extensive sensitivity analysis, filters results to ease the post-processing of the data, and provides a graph that synthesizes the obtained results.
 This script is useful because the ability of PyGeoT to test many mineral assemblages and select a set of minerals to compute a reservoir temperature lets the users eliminate the exhaustive effort of manually examining these assemblages.
-Also, the statistical and visual analysis of the mineral combinations are facilitated by the post-processing capacity of PyGeoT.
+Also, the statistical and visual analysis of the mineral combinations is facilitated by the post-processing capacity of PyGeoT.

 ### **Example of PyGeoT graph for one sample** ###
 ![A](https://user-images.githubusercontent.com/98906501/152246997-d100b213-d766-4f49-b25d-e2a928898f15.png)